lopes/logbook/content/2023-portfolio-tracker.md

 Subsequently, I transformed my prior tracking system into a format compatible with the Ledger.
 This required transferring historical trade data and income earnings to the Ledger while making manual adjustments as needed.
 Although somewhat tedious, this step was essential to ensure the accuracy of asset allocation and avoid any inconsistencies.

-Transitioning to the Portfolio Sheet, I established target allocations for Geoclasses and each Class within those Geoclasses.
+Transitioning to the Portfolio Sheet, I established target allocations for ~~Geoclasses~~ Objectives and each Class within those ~~Geoclasses~~ Objectives.
 I meticulously added assets to the Asset Allocation table, assigning them appropriate classifications and weights based on how much I wanted them to contribute to my portfolio.

-Lastly, I evaluated the set targets and made necessary adjustments to both percentages (Geoclass and Class allocations) and asset weights.
+Lastly, I evaluated the set targets and made necessary adjustments to both percentages (~~Geoclass~~ Objective and Class allocations) and asset weights.
 After confirming that the current values aligned with my goals and there were no inaccuracies from the Ledger, I moved on to the Summary Sheet.
 Here, I reviewed the data displayed and manually entered historical portfolio information into the Portfolio History section to cover the past five years.

 The initial setup process demands more effort and time due to the various actions required.
 However, careful execution at this stage leads to time savings in the future and a heightened level of control over assets.